Methodology

 Example: VOL +3.2 POL -1.1 INT +0.8Historical Event Auto-Promotion

-Significant political events are automatically promoted into the historical event database for long-term accuracy tracking and trend chart annotations.
-This runs daily at 23:30 UTC.
+Significant political events are automatically promoted into the historical event database for long-term accuracy tracking and trend chart annotations after the evening publication.

 Candidate Selection